 Part 5: Differences and Discrepancies in the Old Testament

-Skeptics are often unfamiliar with the languages used in the Scriptures, particularly how certain Hebrew and Greek words and phrases were used.
-Few are familiar with the cultural influences of the time.
-They do not always seem to recognize the variety of literary genres used, nor that the historical portions of the Bible were never meant to be precise chronological records.
+Skeptics are often unfamiliar with the languages used in the Scriptures - particularly how certain Hebrew and Greek words and phrases were used.
+Few are familiar with the cultural influences of the time, do not seem to recognize the variety of literary genres used, and that the historical portions of the Bible were never meant to be precise chronological records.
 But, perhaps most of all, skeptics seem to have an abysmal lack of knowledge about Christianity itself.
-Additionally, critics often forget that the books of the Old Testament are some of the oldest in our possession, hand copied countless times over many centuries, which makes it impossible to expect that human error never crept in, especially when it came to numerals.
-What is important to remember is that none of the variations alter a single teaching or doctrine of the Bible... most being very minor.
+Additionally, critics often forget that because the books of the Old Testament are some of the oldest in our possession hand copied countless times over many centuries human error did creep in - especially when it came to numerals.
+What is important to remember is that virtually all the variations are very minor and do not alter a single teaching.
 HERE

 Part 6: Comparing Jesus With Other Religious Leaders...
 Why Jesus Is Without Equal

-The claim to authority made by the founders of most religions, is generally based on visions they claim to have had, and/or their own experiences or wisdom.
-However, anyone can claim to be divine, be divinely inspired, or have mystical visions or experiences.
-Additionally, a charismatic or powerful personality, wisdom, humility, compassion, written or spoken eloquence, or even righteousness, is no proof of Divine inspiration.
-It seems within the bounds of common sense that if God were to send a messenger/savior to mankind, He would have at least given us some way to distinguish the true messenger from the false (and potentially dangerous) one.
+The claim to authority made by the founders of most religions is generally based on mystical visions or experiences they claim to have had and/or messages they claim to have received.
+However, this is not proof of Divine inspiration because anyone can make these claims.
+It seems within the bounds of common sense that if God were to send a messenger/savior to mankind He would have at least given us some way to distinguish the true messenger from the false (and potentially dangerous) one.
 And, so He did.
 In fact God’s method was pretty foolproof...
 He simply told us about the Messiah beforehand.
-In fact, although many details of the Messiah's birth, life and death were recorded centuries before Christ’s birth, Daniel specified EXACTLY when He would appear.
+In fact, many details of the Messiah's birth, life and death were recorded centuries before Christ’s birth.
 HERE

 Part 7: The Reliability of The New Testament

-If we applied whatever criteria liberal scholars use to dismiss the Gospels, to the evidence for other ancient historical people and events, we would be forced to dismiss as myth every single thing we think we think we know about the ancient past, simply because everything we assume to be factual history is based (just as the Gospels are) on historians.
-So what is the excuse for many scholar's policy that what's sauce for the goose is not sauce for the gander?
-And, bias aside, do the New Testament records fulfill the historian's requirements of internal, external and transmissional reliability.
-In other words, when were the Gospel accounts written, were they authored by the people whose name they bear, did they intend to record history, or did they have a hidden agenda?
+Everything we assume to be factual history is based on historians.
+However, if we applied the criteria liberal scholars use to dismiss the Gospels to the evidence for other ancient historical people and events we would be forced to dismiss as myth every single thing we think we think we know about the ancient past.
+So what is the excuse for what's sauce for the goose is not sauce for the gander?
+The question is whether or not the New Testament records fulfill the historian's requirements of internal, external and transmissional reliability.
+In other words, were the Gospels authored by the people whose name they bear, when were they written, and did they intend to record history or did they have a hidden agenda?
 Finally, can we be reasonably certain that the text we have to today is what was originally written.
 HERE

 Part 8: Differences and Discrepancies in the New Testament

 Many of the 'mistakes' discovered in the Scriptures actually arise from not having a clear understanding of what a real contradiction is.
 People are not contradicting one another when they give us different or additional information.
-Problems also stem from understanding too little about the Bible, including not giving the passage, or passages, enough thought, ignoring the immediate textual context, or the original language, assuming a 'contradiction' even if different persons or things are being referred to, or when the recorded events took place at different times.
+Problems also stem from not giving the passage or passages enough thought or making any effort to reconcile the accounts, not taking the original language and culture into consideration, assuming a 'contradiction' even if the recorded events took place at different times.
 Also forgetting that copyist mistakes can and do occur.
 This is not to say that every difficulty in the Bible can be resolved, but enough of them have been (some extremely easily) to realize that there are probable answers to the remaining few.
 HERE

 Part 8b: Alleged Discrepancies in The Gospel Accounts of the Resurrection

 Critics claim that Matthew, Mark, Luke and John's accounts of the resurrection differ substantially from each other and that these discrepancies or contradictions can neither be harmonized nor explained.
 This is then offered up as 'evidence' that the Gospels are completely unreliable as eyewitness testimony and can therefore be summarily dismissed.
-However, is the charge true that there irreconcilable contradictions in the Gospel accounts?
-It should not be surprising that the so-called contradictions in the resurrection accounts are trotted out without a single reference to the possible solutions that can very plausibly and naturally explain them.
-In fact, the claim of contradictions galore only works for those accustomed to having their food pre-chewed for them and are thus disinclined do to any serious thinking for themselves.
-They make little effort to try and make any sense of the four accounts choosing instead to allow a surface reading dictate their beliefs.
-It will be a very expensive mistake.
+However, the so-called contradictions in the resurrection accounts are trotted out without a single reference to the possible solutions that can very plausibly and naturally explain them.
+In fact, the claim of contradictions galore only works for those accustomed to having their food pre-chewed for them and are thus disinclined do to any serious thinking for themselves choosing instead to allow a surface reading dictate their beliefs.
 HERE

 Part 9: The Bible...
 Then And Now.

-Not only do the number of manuscript copies of the New Testament far surpass the number of copies of any other ancient document, but the New Testaments 6,000 full, or partial, Greek manuscripts, the roughly 8,000 Latin translations, the copies and fragments in various other languages, and the copious quotes by early church writers, make the New Testament the best authenticated ancient document... miles ahead of any of the others.
+Not only do the number of manuscript copies of the New Testament far surpass the number of copies of any other ancient document, but the New Testament’s 6,000 full or partial Greek manuscripts, the roughly 8,000 Latin translations, the copies and fragments in various other languages, and the copious quotes by early church writers, make the New Testament the best authenticated ancient document that exists - miles ahead of any other.
 Additionally, the length of time between the original Biblical document and the earliest copies is the shortest, by far, of any ancient writing.
 HERE

 Part 10: Historical Corroboration...